muelljef/flatout/README.md

 # flatout
-Task and People management system
+A task management website using CodeIgniter and Bootstrap